fraancyM/fraancyM/README.md

 I'm a Software Engineer currently working in the Aerospace and Defence Division at **Alten**, with a strong passion for embedded systems, model-based development, and functional safety in critical environments.

 🚀 Currently working on control software for automotive and aerospace applications
-🛠️ Technologies: MATLAB, Simulink, Stateflow, C/C++, Git
+🛠️ Technologies: MATLAB, Simulink, Stateflow, C/C++, Python
 🎯 Interests: Embedded systems, real-time control, software architecture, functional safety (ISO 26262 / DO-178C)
 📚 Always learning, always building